 Zachary spent 13 years as a senior writer for The Wall Street Journal (1989 to 2001) and authored the Ping column on innovation for The New York Times from 2007 to 2008.
 He regularly contributes comments on current affairs to radio programs in the U.S., Britain and Africa.
 He has been interviewed by BBC, NPR's Marketplace, and Pacifica's KPFK (Los Angeles).
-He is a member of the Board of Editors of In These Times.
+He writes mini-essays for Spectrum magazine on engineering and society, and contributes occasionally to other publications.

 At The Wall Street Journal, Zachary wrote more than 80 page-one articles and in the year 2000 was described by The Boston Globe as “the single most interesting journalist of all the [Journal’s] 700-plus highly-talented reporters.”
 Prior to working at the Journal, Zachary worked at the San Jose Mercury News and at alternative weekly newspapers, including the Willamette Week of Portland, Oregon, the worker-owned News & Review of Santa Barbara, California and the Berkeley Barb, where he was a member of the last staff of this legendary weekly newspaper.
 He also worked as a writer and editor for Time Inc.'s Business 2.0 magazine.